 Working with a professional interventionist not only leads to more constructive and positive interventions but also increases the chances of the intervention succeeding.

-Ultimately, a professional interventionist can potentially reduce the chances of the intervention subject refusing the participants’ terms and accepting the need for treatment.
+Ultimately, a professional interventionist can reduce the chances of the subject refusing the participants’ terms and instead accept the need for treatment.